alessio-buda/SMBUD-project/README.md

 - **ER Model**: Defines the entities (e.g., articles, authors) and their interrelationships.
 - **Graph Schema**: Implements the ER model in a graph database, enabling complex and efficient queries.
+- **Document Model**: A MongoDB implementation for storing and querying hierarchical and unstructured data.

-### Data Queries
+## Data Queries

-The project demonstrates advanced querying capabilities using Neo4j's Cypher language.
-Examples include:
+The project showcases advanced querying capabilities using:

+- **Cypher (Neo4j)**: Graph-based queries for analyzing relationships and shortest paths.
+- **MongoDB Aggregation Framework**: Queries to extract insights from document-based data.
+- **Apache Spark**: Distributed data processing for large-scale computations, including advanced filtering, transformations, and aggregations.

+Example queries include:

 - Retrieving all articles authored by a specific individual.
-- Finding the shortest path between two articles.
+- Finding the shortest path between two articles using Neo4j.
-- Aggregating publication data by venue or author.
+- Aggregating publication data by author or venue in MongoDB.

-### Python Integration

-Python scripts support the database operations, including:

-- Importing bibliographic data from XML sources.
-- Executing Cypher queries to extract insights.
-- Analyzing relationships and metadata.
+- Performing keyword-based searches and complex joins using Spark.

 ## Getting Started

 ### Prerequisites

 - **Neo4j Database**: Install and configure a local or cloud-based Neo4j instance.
+- **MongoDB**: Install MongoDB for document-based storage and querying.
+- **Apache Spark**: Set up Spark for distributed data processing.
 - **Python**: Use the provided scripts for database interaction.

 ### Steps